All Episodes

 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-So download Verdict with Ted Cruz now, wherever you get your podcasts.
+So down with Verdict with Ted Cruz now, wherever you get your podcasts.

-Thanks, Scott Shannon.
+All right, thanks, Scott Shannon.

-Later in the program, the president had a full cabinet meeting earlier today.
+If you want to be a part of the program, later in the program, the president had a full cabinet meeting earlier today.

-And if you want to hear with America's future and how dramatically different and open and transparent and how transformational and consequential everything that every department is now doing to get this country back to constitutional order, it's actually pretty inspiring.
+And if you want to hear America's future and how dramatically different and open and transparent and how transformational and consequential everything that every department is now doing to get this country back to constitutional order, it's actually pretty inspiring.

-Um and it's amazing.
+And it's amazing.

-Now, the big issue before everybody is after 50, 60 years of getting ripped off, abused, taken advantage of, uh, and American presidents and American Congresses allowing this to happen, hurting American manufacturers, hurting the working men and women in this country, the people that really do make this country great.
+Now, the big issue before everybody is after 50, 60 years of getting ripped off, abused, taken advantage of, and American presidents and American Congresses allowing this to happen, hurting American manufacturers, hurting the working men and women in this country, the people that really do make this country great.

 For example, semiconductor chips or pharmaceuticals.